Last updated on 2026-05-15

 Featured Experiences

-- Hands-on learning in workshops and labs to develop practical skills.
+- Hands-on practical learning in workshops throughout the program.

 - Work placement during the second year to gain real-world experience.